elroistav/KosherFlix/wiki/Web_Application/homepage/Homepage.md

 - If you're looking for specific genres or movie types, use the **Search Bar** to quickly locate content.
 - Keep track of your **Last Watched List** to easily continue watching movies you’ve started.

+For any problems with registration please contact our help office at YedYoniElroi@barilan.com or call 1800-NOT-FLIC